RealIndrit/auto-asset-downloader/README.md

 ## Future plans

 - [ ] Twitter Support
-- [ ] Find a way of drastically speeding up screenshot (move away from playwright?)
+- [ ] Custom content hosting with customizability
-- [x] Custom FFMPEG Support (No Pre installations required)
+- [x] Custom FFMPEG Support
 - [x] Reddit Support
 - [x] Text Pre-Pocessing
 - [X] Parallel Downloading
-- [x] TTS - Save all content to mp3 files
+- [-] TTS - Save all content to mp3 files (Partly implemented, need to get audio concatenation to work properly)
 - [x] Screenshot - Save all content to png files
 - [x] Text - Save all content to text files
 - [x] Running as a logged in user on: Reddit